Binguitcha/alx-system_engineering-devops/0x00-shell_basics/README.md

-creat a script that moves all the files beginning with uppercase letter to the directory /tmp/u
+Script that deletes all files in current working directory that end with the character ~